SpanKey: Dynamic Key Space Conditioning for Neural Network Access Control: Conclusion and outlook

+\paragraph{Core contributions.} The subspace key-conditioning paradigm---a technical path distinct from weight encryption, homomorphic inference, or label encryption-decryption pipelines, with negligible computational overhead and suitability for lightweight gating on plaintext inference APIs---constitutes the methodological contribution.
+Key absorption, identified and formalized as a unified account of weak baseline separation, supported by three progressive analytical layers (the margin tail bound, Proposition~\ref{prop:margin_tail}; the subspace energy partition, Proposition~\ref{prop:beta_energy}; and the reject-margin convergence, Proposition~\ref{prop:reject_margin})---all conceived as falsifiable empirical propositions rather than security claims---provides the diagnostic framework.
+The empirical contribution covers a systematic matrix of 6 architectures, 2 task paradigms, and 7 deny variants, evaluated bidirectionally through classical probes and realistic white-box attacks under an honest threat model.

-\paragraph{Scale and extrapolation.} Our main experiments span synthetic vectors through CIFAR-10--scale vision and small CNNs; we do \textbf{not} end-to-end validate billion-parameter language or video backbones.
-Deeper nets and stronger compression may \textbf{increase} absorption, making deny-free baselines harder to separate and schedules more critical; interactions among $\gamma$, $m$, and scale may be \textbf{non-monotonic}.
-When scaling up, treat our tables as \textbf{hypothesis-generating} knob--metric shapes to be re-checked under the same protocol, \textbf{not} as deployment guarantees by direct extrapolation.
+\paragraph{Extrapolation boundaries and outlook.} The main experiments are concentrated on medium-scale vision backbones and hundred-million-parameter language models; end-to-end validation on billion-plus-parameter models or video backbones has not been conducted.
+It is reasonable to expect that deeper networks and stronger representational compression may intensify absorption, making the deny schedule and injection-point selection more critical; the interactions among $\gamma$, $m$, and task difficulty may be non-monotonic.
+When extrapolating to larger models or additional modalities, the values in the tables should be treated as hypothesis-generating empirical shapes to be re-verified under identical protocols.

-\paragraph{Outlook.} Natural next steps are bigger models and modalities, careful sweeps over $m$, where keys inject, $\gamma$, and how deny losses are scheduled, and tighter characterizations of query cost or subspace recovery next to Proposition~\ref{prop:margin_tail}.
-Throughout, SpanKey is framed as a practical gating story and a way to talk about failure and repair---not a drop-in replacement for cryptography, watermark-based IP claims, or trusted hardware.
+Next steps include: testing the controllable trade-off between subspace injection and deny losses at larger scales and across more modalities; systematically ablating $m$, injection depth, $\gamma$, and the deny schedule to map the correct-key vs.\ unauthorized frontier; and exploring tighter empirical or information-theoretic characterizations under explicit threat models.
+These directions leave unchanged the paper's positioning: SpanKey is a deployment-friendly conditioned gating and failure--repair narrative, not a substitute for the IP claims of cryptographic or watermarking approaches or trusted hardware.